12 Parenting Skills That Show You’re Doing a Good Job - Baby Chick

 3. Lead by Example

-Expecting respect, kindness, responsible decision-making, etc., is one parenting skill, but showing it all and watching it come back tenfold is another.
+Expecting respect, kindness, responsible decision-making, etc., is one parenting skill, but showing those qualities yourself is often the most powerful lesson of all.
 As parents, we have the incredible opportunity to be our best selves so that our kiddos can be their best.
 Words are powerful, but children also need us to lead by example.

 4. Be Your Child’s Safe Space

-As a famous saying goes, the days (and nights) may be long, but the years are so darn short.
-Getting caught up in the mundane routines society tells us to structure our days around can be easy, but being intentional about having fun changes everything.
+The days (and nights) may be long, but the years are so darn short.
+It’s easy to get caught up in the routines that fill our days, but making time for fun can change everything.
 By enjoying your children and your inevitably limited time with them, you’re making space for happy childhood memories and grateful hearts.

 Excellent parenting skills include swallowing pride and taking accountability when we mess up.
 Sometimes, that means apologizing to our children.
 And making a genuine effort to do better going forward.